edwardwawrzynek/scp/README.md

 # Small C Processor (scp)
-*This project is active, and is not close to completion or a working stage, and this README describes the likely structure* A FPGA Implemented processor designed to work well with a Small C compiler.
+**This project is active, and is not close to completion or a working stage.
+This README describes the likely structure of the project**
+A FPGA Implemented processor designed to work well with a Small C compiler.
 While the Small C compiler is rather inefficient, this project is an attempt to build a microprocessor that runs Small C generated code well, and is more of a learning project for myself than anything else.

 ## The Processor